shendo/netsink/README.rst

 * DNS redirection based on simple config file
 * HTTP/HTTPS serving of static files based on url regexes
+* IRC service to capture connect and channel joins, etc.
+* Basic SMTP server support (no auth support yet)
 * Listening port ranges easily configurable and separate from the modules that handle the traffic.
+* Automatic connection redirection for platforms that support ``iptables``
+* Generic port listener that can dispatch to other modules via packet inspection

 Planned Additions:

 * Internal DHCP server to auto configure clients
-* Automatic connection redirection for platforms that support ``iptables``
-* Expand available fake services to include IRC, SMTP, FTP, etc.
+* Expand available fake services to include FTP, etc.
+* SMTP Authentication support
+* HTTP/S response switching based on requested host/server not just URL pattern
 * Better documentation

 Issues